Compliance

 Supervision by the Board of Directors

-The status of actions for anti-bribery and violations of the Anti-Bribery Policy along with the other compliance and risk related matters are reported to and checked by the Compliance and Risk Management Committee when necessary.
-Results of deliberations at the Committee are reported periodically to the Board of Directors, whereas important matters are reported to them on an individual basis via the Committee.
+The status of actions for anti-bribery and violations of the Anti-Bribery Principles along with other matters related to compliance and risk are reported to and checked by the Compliance and Risk Management Committee when necessary.
+Results of deliberations at the Committee are periodically reported to the Board of Directors, whereas important matters are individually reported to them via the Committee.
 The Board of Directors supervises the status of compliance based on these reports.

 Cooperation with the Supply Chain

-Before starting a transaction, Kajima screens nominated business partners based on our standards including compliance aspects, and requires business partners to act in accordance with the "Kajima Group Supply Chain Conduct Guidelines" as a condition for quotations and orders.
-In addition, the master subcontract agreement, which we enter into before starting works with each business partner, requires them to comply with anti-corruption obligations and other policies established by Kajima.
-In this way, the Kajima Group and its supply chain partners cooperate and collaborate to promote thorough compliance with anti-corruption and other compliance requirements.
+Before starting a transaction, Kajima screens nominated business partners based on our standards including compliance aspects, and requires business partners to act in accordance with the "Kajima Group Supply Chain Conduct Guidelines for Business Partners" as a condition for quotations and orders.
+In addition, the basic construction subcontract agreement, which we enter into before starting works with each business partner, requires them to comply with anti-corruption obligations and other policies established by Kajima.
+In this way, Kajima Group and its supply chain partners cooperate and collaborate to promote thorough compliance with anti-corruption and other compliance requirements.

-Initiatives to Prevent Corrupt Practices Including Bribery in Overseas Operations
+Initiatives to Prevent Corruption Including Bribery in Overseas Operations

 Eliminating Antisocial Groups

 Kajima has declared the eradication of antisocial activity within the Kajima Group Code of Conduct.
-In addition, we have established regulations against antisocial groups and compiled details about these regulations into a practical manual against antisocial groups.
+In addition, we have established regulations against antisocial groups and compiled details about these regulations into a practical manual for addressing antisocial groups.
 All directors, officers, and employees are working to eliminate antisocial groups according to top-executives’ strong determination and guidance.
 Specifically, we have defined an internal structure to take action against antisocial groups and we have established coordination with external specialized agencies, including police.
-In addition, we have included clauses regarding the exclusion of organized crime groups in templates for our contracts, and we check if a new business partner has any connections with antisocial groups when initiating business with it.
+In addition, we have included clauses regarding the exclusion of organized crime groups in our contract templates, and we check whether new business partners have any connections with antisocial groups before initiating business with them.
 If we find out that a new business partner is an antisocial group, we conduct Company-wide efforts to terminate all contracts with that group promptly.

 Furthermore, we strengthen coordination on a daily basis between the Head Office and branch offices, and we hold Head Office meetings for persons in charge of administration at branch offices and training sessions in cooperation with police and other organizations, thereby sharing information and ensuring consistent awareness to compliance.